saolof/pgxcron/README.md

 contains a syntax error.

-## Monitoring dashboard
+## Monitoring dashboard & prometheus integration

-Apart from logging to stdout, pgxcron also provides a user-friendly monitoring dashboard which shows a record of the last few runs of each indivudal job, along with aggregate database health showing the success status of the most recent job.
+Apart from logging to stdout, pgxcron also provides an optional HTTP server.
+The /jobs endpoint serves you an html dashboard with the jobs at a glance along with their last few runs.
+The /metrics endpoint exposes a set of prometheus metrics.

 This is intended to make it useful for cases where jobs may be run on many different database instances while still providing an easy overview of what jobs succeeded and failed, and makes it viable even for status checks.